berrythewa/clipman-daemon/docs/CONFIGURATION.md

    - Use `clipmand flush` to clear old items while keeping the most recent
    - View cache size with `clipmand info`

-8. **Cloud Synchronization Security**:
+8. **Synchronization Security**:
-   - Use TLS for broker connections (mqtts://)
+   - Use the secure pairing functionality rather than open discovery
-   - Set strong, unique passwords
+   - Set descriptive device names to easily identify your devices
-   - Consider using a private MQTT broker
+   - Use `--timeout` when entering pairing mode to limit exposure
-   - Enable ACLs on your MQTT broker to limit access
+   - For MQTT, use TLS connections (mqtts://) and strong passwords

 ## Current Limitations